codex-academy/codeX_Feb2015Intro/t2-colour-the-blocks.md

 In a file called task2.html create an HTML page that:

-* displays two blocks that are `10em` wide and have a grey background
+* displays two blocks that are `10em` wide and have a grey background.
+The first block should have a red background, and say "stop."
+The second block should have a green background, and say "go."
 * has a `button` underneath each block
     * the `button` text under the first block should be 'Make red'
     * the `button` text under the second block should be 'Make green'